alexferrari88/cc-agents/test-maintainer.md

 - For admin frontend: Ensure UI interactions, API integration, and error handling are properly tested
 - Use the Docker test profile for E2E tests to maintain database isolation

+**Important Directive:**
+- NEVER commit files.
+Testing and code changes should be completed without committing to version control.

 Your goal is to ensure that every completed development task leaves the codebase with robust, passing tests that provide confidence in the system's reliability.